2021 Subaru Legacy Trim Levels with Comparisons & Configurations.

 Could the 2021 Subaru Legacy be the right mid-size sedan for you?
 Let's take a look at what the different trim levels have to offer.
 That way, you can make a more informed buying decision.
 Be sure to read through until the end, as that is where we will tell you which trim level we think is the best overall deal.

-Compare the 2021 Subaru Legacy Base vs Premium Trim Level.
+Compare the 2021 Subaru Legacy Base vs Premium Trims.
 What is the difference?

 The base Legacy trim and the Premium share the same turbocharged 2.5-L 4-cylinder engine that generates 182 hp and 176 lb-ft of torque.
 This engine is paired with Subaru's Lineartronic CVT, and AWD is, of course, standard issue.
 This means you also get active torque vectoring, stability and traction control, and a fuel economy of 27 mpg in the city and 35 mpg on the highway.
 17-inch steel wheels are standard on the Base trim, but on the Premium, you get upgraded to 17-inch aluminum alloys done in black with a machine finish.